-Prerequisite: BTC 181 and BTC 250 or BTC 181
+Prerequisite: BTC 250 or BIO 250

-and BIO 250 Corequisite: None

 This course covers basic methods in biotechnology for the manipulation of nucleic acids.
 Emphasis is placed on topics concerning techniques used in recombinant DNA technology, including PCR, restriction digests, mapping, cloning, and forensics.
-Upon completion, students should have an understanding of the theory, practice, and application of recombinant DNA techniques.
+Upon completion, students should be able to demonstrate an understanding of the theory, practice, and application of recombinant DNA techniques.